Biography of a soldier in charge of installing telegraph lines in the Brazilian Amazon. Relationship with Theodore Roosevelt and the Duda River.

 In 1953 he accompanied Brazilian anthropologist Darcy Ribeiro in founding and starting up the Indian Museum in Rio de Janeiro.

-Darcy, who was exiled in Venezuela during the military dictatorship, and was a professor at the Universidad Central.
-I seem to be watching him, tireless, with long hair in the manner of the young, speaking at academic forums in Caracas.
+Darcy was exiled in Venezuela during the military dictatorship and was a professor at the Universidad Central.
+I can imagine watching him, tireless, with long hair like a young person, speaking at academic forums in Caracas.
 Darcy was like Rondon, driven by a flame and, as they say, a man of timing, who was always where he needed to be.

 On November 15, 1889, Rondón, a 24-year-old stripling, was accompanying Deodoro da Fonseca, the leader who proclaimed Brazil’s independence.

 When work began on extending the telegraph service in the Brazilian Amazon, and in particular in the state of Mato Grosso, under Major Antonio Gómes Carneiro, he was also there, as Carlos Benitez Trinidad recounts in a magnificent essay on his life, written in 2017.